Investigating vs. Making It Happen

 To gain experience, you might redesign a website or seek out volunteer projects for charities or organizations, offering free design work that can become part of your portfolio.

 It’s key to understand that there’s no need to include every single piece of work you have ever completed in your portfolio; select only those that best represent your skills.
-Check out these resources to understand the myriad of graphic design portfolios: HubSpot, Visual composer.
+Check out these resources to understand the myriad of graphic design portfolios: HubSpot, AND Academy, Visual composer.

 Start Your Career